asalber/asalber.github.io/office/excel/manual/formatting.md

 ### Vertical alignment
 To change the vertical alignment select Top, Bottom, Center or Justify in the Vertical drop down list of the `Alignment tab`.
-You can also align the cell contents with the buttons of the Alignment panel in the Home tab of the ribbon.
+You can also align the cell contents with the buttons of the Alignment panel in the ribbon's Home tab.

 ![Vertical alignment buttons.](img/button_vertical_alignment.png "vertical alignment buttons"){: .img-center}